How to Use JavaScript to Change a Cascading Style Sheet (CSS) Dynamically

 You can check out how the script works using the test copy loaded with this page.
 To change between the current style sheet used on thesitewizard.com and the older version, simply select the appropriate button below.

 Note that the code used for this demo sets a cookie called "demo_theme" in your browser that is valid for only 1 day.
 The cookie will contain either the word "blue" or "grey", depending on which button you click.
-Your setting will only affect this page, and no other page on this site, since none of the other pages include the style switcher JavaScript code.
+Your setting will only affect this page, and no other page on this site, since none of the other pages includes the style switcher JavaScript code.

 Browser Compatibility